exercism/jq/concepts/arrays/about.md

 ## Creating arrays

-Use brackets to collect elements into an array
+Use brackets to collect elements into an array.
 ```jq
 [1, 2, 3]
 ```